IBM/example-health-jee-openshift/README.md

    docker push YOURACCOUNT/ol-example-health:1
    ```

-9. Create a project (like a namespace) in OpenShift:
+10. Create a project (like a namespace) in OpenShift.
+This will create a new project and set it as the working project where pods and services will get deployed.

 	```
 	oc new-project health
 	```

-10. Edit the file `example-health-api/kubernetes-openshift.yaml` to change the `image` key to your docker image.
+11. Edit the file `example-health-api/kubernetes-openshift.yaml` to change the `image` key to your docker image.

-11. Set the secret values for your MySQL cloud deployment in the `create-secrets.sh` script.
+12. Set the secret values for your MySQL cloud deployment in the `create-secrets.sh` script.
 All the necesssary values can be found in the IBM Cloud MySQL service credentials page:

 ![memory](screenshots/mysql.png)